 Transfer to mainland Panama, and cross through dense jungle, passing banana plantations to reach the Panamanian highlands.
 Its a long day of travel before arriving at the impressive mountain retreat of Boquete.
 The picturesque town of Boquete is nestled in a green mountain valley, with a beautiful river running through it.
 The town is well-known for its cool, fresh climate and unspoiled natural environment, making it an outdoor lover’s paradise.
 There are numerous hiking tours to choose from, as well as horseback riding and whitewater rafting.
 It is also a good place to just relax in the mountain climate as a break from the lowland heat.
 For the coffee lovers, there are many plantations that offer tours of their factories as well as taste tests.
 There is a day for cycling through the highlands here, covering the terrain on many of the pristine mountain roads.
 The highlands are a great place for cycling, as the varied terrain and cooler climate makes for a very different experience to the previous couple of weeks.
 Estimated Travel Time: 8 hours Approximate Distance: 340 km

 Its a full day of travelling today to get to Panama City, the country's capital.

 Day 16 Panama City (1L)

-We leave Panama City and head for Summit Park, a 250 acre park that is teeming with Panamanian flora and fauna.
-Our ride continues to Soberania National Park, close to the Panama Canal, a popular destination for bird watchers, so keep your eyes peeled.
+Leave Panama City and head for Soberania National Park, close to the Panama Canal, a popular destination for bird watchers, so keep your eyes peeled.
 The tour ends in Panama City in the late afternoon, please book ongoing travel after 3pm.
+Approx. cycling distance 30km.